 And although, we dont meet as often as I would like considering our constraints as parents and the difficult city in which we live, I will always be aware of the fact that she and I will always share a deep friendship that will transcend time, space and distance, as she might relocate to another country in the distant future.

 And why lavender reminds of this wonderful lady is that my lavender flavoured cookies come from the lavender grown in her mother's yard in France.
 And she never forgets to bring me some whenever she visits her mother.

-If you can’t lay your hands on lavender you could use rosemary maybe, but I’m not a big fan of rosemary in cookies, but if you love rosemary then in all probability you will like rosemary tinged cookies as well.
+If you can't lay your hands on lavender you could use rosemary maybe, although I'm not a big fan of rosemary in cookies, but if you love rosemary then in all probability you will like rosemary tinged cookies as well.